Sai25Hajime/PRODIGY_ML_01/README.md

 4) Add a Code cell above the given code in the ipynb file to mount your Google drive.

 # Code Execution:
 The code is inside the House_Price_Prediction.ipynb file.
 Do the above steps and execute the code.
-The train data is used here.
+The train data csv file is used here.

 # Knowledge Gained
 **1. Efficient Data Loading and Usage:**